DerwenAI/strwythura/README.md

 exit
 ```

-This will later get parsed to produce the `sz_er/er.ttl` file (RDF in
+This later gets parsed to produce the `data/thesaurus.ttl` file
-"Turtle" format) during the next part of the demo to augment the
+(as RDF in "Turtle" format) during the next part of the demo to
-_semantic layer_.
+augment the _semantic layer_.

 </details>